Making the Elite: Top Jobs, Disparities, and Solutions

 In this section, I define key terms and elaborate on important features of my institutional setting.

-\textbf{1) Defining elite colleges and elite entry-level jobs.} An ``elite entry-level job" is defined as an entry-level job in the Indian private sector among the top 1\% of entry-level salaries \citep{stateofinequality2022}.
+\textbf{1) Defining elite colleges and elite entry-level jobs.} An ``elite entry-level job" is defined as an entry-level job in the Indian private sector paying among the top 1\% of entry-level salaries \citep{stateofinequality2022}.
 I define ``elite colleges" as those consistently ranked in the top 10 in their respective fields---such as science, engineering, humanities, commerce, or law---by \emph{India Today}, which is the Indian equivalent of \emph{U.S. News \& World Report}.
-Nearly all elite Indian colleges are public institutions \citep{altbach,datta2017}.
+Nearly all elite Indian colleges are \emph{public institutions} \citep{altbach,datta2017}.

 \textbf{2) Elite colleges have similar job placement processes.} Elite Indian colleges have similar job placement processes primarily due to an extended process of historical imitation.
 Post independence, the earliest elite Indian colleges were built in the early 1950s and were closely modeled on elite U.S. universities, particularly MIT and Stanford.
 The earliest elite Indian colleges served as role models for elite Indian colleges built later, which closely imitated key aspects such as academic calendars, faculty-to-student ratios, and job placement processes.
 Hence, almost all elite Indian colleges today have similar mechanisms for selectively placing graduates into elite entry-level jobs \citep{altbach,datta2017}.

-\textbf{Examples of elite Indian colleges sharing common placement processes.} These include 23 Indian Institute of Technologies, 20 Indian Institute of Managements, and several colleges under the ambit of the prestigious Delhi University.\footnote{See \href{https://www.iitbhilai.ac.in/index.php?pid=AIPC\_COVID19}{All IITs Placement Committee Brochure} and \href{http://placement.du.ac.in/}{Central Placement Cell (Delhi University).}}
+Examples of elite Indian colleges sharing common placement processes include 23 Indian Institute of Technologies, 20 Indian Institute of Managements, and several colleges under the ambit of the prestigious Delhi University.\footnote{See \href{https://www.iitbhilai.ac.in/index.php?pid=AIPC\_COVID19}{All IITs Placement Committee Brochure} and \href{http://placement.du.ac.in/}{Central Placement Cell (Delhi University).}}